 Here are 10 more types of non-taxable income.

 1. Financial Gifts

-You can give away up to $15,000 per person each year to whoever you like without having to pay gift tax.
-Together, you and your spouse can give away up to $30,000 per person gift-tax free.
-Any amounts you give away above these exclusion amounts could be subject to a gift tax of between 18% and 40% in 2021, depending on the value of the gift in excess of these exclusions.
+You can give away up to $16,000 per person (as of 2022) to whoever you like without having to pay gift tax.
+Together, you and your spouse can give away up to $32,000 per person gift-tax free (as of 2022).
+Any amounts you give away above these exclusion amounts could be subject to a gift tax of between 18% and 40% in 2022, depending on the value of the gift in excess of these exclusions.

 2. Educational and Adoption Assistance from Your Employer

 If the company you work for provides you with educational assistance — such as paying for you to attend night school to pursue a graduate or undergraduate degree — you can exclude up to $5,250 of this assistance from your gross income.
 Up to $14,890 in employer-provided adoption assistance is also considered to be non-taxable income.
 The exact amount of your income exclusion for adoption assistance will depend on your modified adjusted gross income.

 Though these aren’t technically income, if your employer provides you with any meals or lodging, you don’t have to include their value in your taxable income.
 To qualify for this tax-preferential treatment, the meals and lodging must be furnished on your employer’s premises for the convenience of the employer.